Colonial-Dev/fishtank/doc/tankctl.1.md

 : Create a new container definition, or a symbolic link to an existing one.

+containers

+: List all managed containers and their status.

 down

 : Stop and remove one or more managed containers.